Zhucheng-Shao/Zhucheng-Shao.github.io/index.md

 Outside of academia, I began my journey as a professional swimmer at the age of 5 and went on to achieve several regional and national championships.
 I'm also passionate about Chinese calligraphy, and my artwork has been exhibited in top galleries and museums including the <a href="http://www.namoc.org/" target="_blank"> National Art Museum of China (Beijing)</a>.
 In addition, I am also interested in oil painting, and aeromodelling.

+Zhucheng joined the PhD studies in the School of Social Sciences | Edinburgh Business School at Heriot-Watt University in September 2022.
+His research interests lie in quantitative marketing, including live streaming commerce, celebrity endorsement and brand marketing.
+Prior to PhD studies, he graduated from UCSI University with a BA in Business Administration (first-class honour).

+As a PhD candidate, Zhucheng considers himself a solution-oriented researcher.
+His research is intricately linked to the challenges prevailing in the industry and academia.
+His objective is to ardently contribute to advancing the frontiers of science through my research and to be devoted to broadening the horizons of knowledge to enhance the industry.

 ## Research Interests
 - **Manifold Learning:** positive semi-definite manifolds learning